 The most apparent advances have been in surveys of microbial and viral diversity.
 Next-generation sequencing (NGS) has permitted the now-commonplace exploration of fungal, bacterial, and viral diversity by generating 105 - 107 sequence reads per sample and using barcoding approaches (match of sequence to known taxonomic samples for that genomic region) to identify the taxa present and their relative abundance.
 While there is no doubt that this has transformed our understanding of functional ecosystem processes and microbial ecology at this scale (Nguyen et al. 2015; Turnbaugh et al. 2009; Desnues et al. 2008), there are definite limitations.
 For example, some taxa (e.g. Archaea) may not be as readily amplified using the same ribosomal 16S "bacteria" primers, and variation in amplification efficiency certainly exists within the Eubacteria (Acinas et al. 2005).
 Additionally, it is known that some bacterial genomes harbor more than one copy of this canonical locus (Kembel et al. 2012), thus muddling the relationship between read frequency and taxon frequency in a community.

 The same problems exist - and are exacerbated - when studying multicellular diversity.
-On top of the problems of potential contamination, detecting rare taxa and/or handling singleton evidence for rare taxa, there is potentially a large variance in individual sizes of organisms.
+On top of the problem of potential contamination, detecting rare taxa and/or handling singleton evidence for rare taxa, there is potentially a large variance in individual sizes of organisms.
 This, along with amplification variation given mismatches in the primer region, means that the relative read abundance in a NGS data set will often wildly vary (by multiple orders of magnitude) from the abundance of actual tissue in the data set (Nguyen et al. 2015; Pinol et al. 2014; Bohmann et al. 2014).
 Researchers tend to address this by analyzing data for simple incidence as well as relative read abundance, to identify patterns robust to either removal of information or inaccurate information (Nguyen et al. 2015).

-If, however, the goal is to understand the actual relative abundance of individuals of different species in a sample - with these species harboring variation at 'barcode' loci, and often being highly divergent from one another - our question is whether there is complementary information that can be extracted from these data that does not rely on the abundance of reads that are assigned to a taxon, but relies on our understanding of diversity within populations and how that can be measured.
+If, however, the goal is to understand the actual relative abundance of individuals of different species in a sample - with these species harboring variation at 'barcode' loci, and often being highly divergent from one another - our question is whether there is complementary information that can be extracted from these data that does not rely on the abundance of reads that are assigned to a taxon, but relies on our understanding of diversity within populations and how that relates to effective population size and how that can be measured.

 The summary statistics for DNA sequence diversity are well established and generally recognize the population mutation rate θ at a given locus; as a population increases in size (N), or as the mutation rate μ at that locus increases, more polymorphisms and more diversity will be found (θ is proportional to Nxμ).
 There are limitations to this approach based on Kimura's neutral theory, as various forms of genomic selection will limit the direct relationship between population size and population diversity (e.g., Bazin, Glemin, and Galtier 2006; Wares 2010; Corbett-Detig, Hartl, and Sackton 2015).
 Nevertheless, these summary statistics - including Watterson's θ, a sample-normalized estimator that uses the number of segregating sites S in a sample - may provide information necessary to generate some inference of relative abundance from NGS data.
 This information also has its limits: nucleotide diversity (π) requires information on polymorphic site frequencies that will be biased by differential amplification across individuals, as well as relatively uninformative - or diminishing - returns as the number of sampled individuals increases (Wakeley 2008).
 Haplotype diversity (H) is likely sufficient to set a minimum boundary on the number of individuals sampled, and H along with S may provide enough information to generate a probabilistic distribution associated with larger numbers of individuals.